manishprivet/codex/src/markdown/create-a-ci-cd-pipeline-using-github-actions.md

       - name: Checkout
         uses: actions/checkout@v2
 ```
-> Indentions matter a lot in a yml file.
+> Indentations matter a lot in a yml file.
 So make sure that the script is correctly indented according to the final code given at the end of the article.

 ```yml
       - name: Push to Docker Hub